jule64/TripleDraw/README.md

 ## Background Info

-Despite being one of the hottest games in online poker, there is little information out there to help one improve his 2-7 Triple Draw skills.
+Despite being one of the hottest games in online poker, there are few tools available out there for 2-7 Triple Draw players who want to improve their game.

-SimuDraw tries to remedy this problem by offering a virtual environment where users can study various hands/game configurations and their associated odds.
+SimuDraw tries to remedy this problem by offering players a virtual environment where they can study the outcome of various hands/game configurations and their associated odds.

 ## How it works

-SimuDraw produces its results by generating a large amount of draws and averaging the results of those draws.
-As such please carefully note that SimuDraw does not provide exact odds but instead approximations of the actual odds.
+SimuDraw produces its results by simulating a large amount of draws and averaging the results of those draws.
+As such please note that SimuDraw does not provide exact odds but instead approximations of the actual odds.

-To help understand the difference, suppose you wanted to know what the chances are of being dealt a J low pre-flop.
+To illustrate the difference, suppose you wanted to know what the chances are of being dealt a J low pre-flop.
 The odds of this event are 4.905% and are given by the following formula: C(9,4)*(5^4-4)/C(52,5)) = 4.9%.
 By contrast SimuDraw gave a result of 4.87% on the first run of simulation and 4.95% on the second, or roughly +/-0.1% away from the actual value.

 ## Versionning